-The short answer is: No, you do not *need* an SSDI lawyer, but it may still be helpful to hire one.
+Wondering "do I need an SSDI lawyer?"
+The short answer is: No, you do not *need* a social security disability lawyer, but it may still be helpful to hire one.

-Anyone can apply for SSDI benefits on their own through one of three methods:
+Anyone can apply for Social Security Disability Insurance benefits (SSDI) benefits on their own through one of three methods:

 And if your application is successful, the benefit to applying on your own is simple - it saves you money because no legal fees will be deducted from your award.